MagiX7/Racing_Car/README.md

 This is a Racing Game where you have to beat the chrono to take the victory.
 You will have 3 attempts on which you will have to run the circuit.
 The time you have to achieve must be less than 50 seconds to win.

+The Physics engine used for this project is Bullet 3D, and for the graphics, OpenGL.

 ## Controls
 - WASD to move the car.
 - E to use the turbos (orange squares).